alliedmodders/amtl/README.md

 operations, and most importantly, an implicit cast-to-bool operator which is not allowed for normal C++ enumerations.

+### args::Parser (experimental/am-argparser.h)

+This is currently experimental.
+It is a command-line argv parser similar to Python's argparse library.
+It is designed to handle a few basic cases and will be expanded as needed.
+Examples of how to use it are in test-argparse.cpp.

 # Replacing SourceHook Includes

 AMTL is a spiritual successor to the SourceHook template library, used in many AlliedModders